Humanitarian impact of the war in Donbas: Refugees

 Some refugees from the Donbas fled to parts of western and central Ukraine, such as Poltava Oblast.
-Around 2,000 families from the Donbas were reported to have taken refuge in the southern Ukrainian city of Odessa.
+Around 2,000 families from the Donbas were reported to have taken refuge in the southern Ukrainian city of Odesa.
 Other refugees from Luhansk fled to Russia during the week-long ceasefire that was declared 23 June 2014 and in effect until 27 June.
 As of June 2014, at least 110,000 people had left Ukraine for Russia in the wake of the conflict, according to a United Nations report.
 Refugees clustered around Rostov-on-Don, with 12,900 people, including 5,000 children, housed in public buildings and tent camps there.
 Similarly, the report stated that around 54,400 are internally displaced people (IDPs) within Ukraine itself.

 Between 15,000 and 20,000 refugees arrived in Svyatogorsk from Sloviansk after the Ukrainian Armed Forces intensified shelling on the city at the end of May 2014.
 Remaining residents of the besieged city were without water, gas, and electricity.
 Despite this, most residents remained.
 Russian officials said that 70,000 refugees had fled across the border into Russia since the fighting began.
 Starting on 30 May, at least 1,589 refugees from Donetsk and Luhansk oblasts were provided temporary accommodation in railway stations and railway hotels by Southern Railways.
 The largest number of refugees, 1,409 people, stayed at Kharkiv-Pasazhyrskiy railway station.

 Camps for internally displaced people were established in Kharkiv Oblast.
 OSCE monitors visited one camp at Havryshi, in Bohodukhiv Raion, after northern Donetsk Oblast had been retaken by government forces.
 Some of those displaced people had visited Sloviansk, and said that there was a lack of water, electrical power, food, and that banks were not operating.
 Some decided to continue to stay in the camp until conditions in Sloviansk improved, whereas others decided to return.
 By 16 July, thirty-six people had returned to Sloviansk.
 Another seventy people were meant to return on the day.
 Some sixty-five from other conflict areas also checked into the camp.
 According to railway operators, some 3,100 people used the Kharkiv–Sloviansk railway from 9–14 July.
 OSCE monitors also met with some refugees in Zaporizhzhia.
 The refugees said that many residents of Donetsk wanted to leave, but were unable to because they lacked the financial resources to do so.
 Trains leaving Donetsk were said to be filled to capacity, forcing many refugees to use private motorcars to escape.